 PINC’S ENVIRONMENTAL INFO

-We have always done little bits here and there to reduce our environmental impact on our beautiful planet, and to encourage eco-friendly processes – it was a big focus in 2018 and this year we plan to do more to be more environmentally responsible.
+We have always done little bits here and there to reduce our environmental impact on our beautiful planet, and to encourage eco-friendly processes.
 Below is some info about where we are making changes in our methods and suppliers – if every business did little things like this in their business imagine the difference we could make to the planet!
-Let’s all do better together.
 At Pinc our team tries to limit all our outgoing waste and use our resources sensibly – our rubbish bag to landfill is currently about 1 bag per month.
 We recycle our paper trimmings and our soft plastics, we collect all food scraps and take them to home to put in the compost.
 Our paper off cuts go to local schools/day-cares, and we try to work with responsible, local suppliers.
 Below has more specific info about our operation here at Pinc.
 We are open to ideas and feedback, and love hearing about better eco-friendly products and processes.

 In 2018 we moved away from using plastic bubble wrap to send our items out to you.
-We invested in a machine which produces a cardboard bubble wrap alternative, re-purposing waste (boxes).
-We have our local community on board, bringing us their “waste” to re-purpose, reducing the amount of bubble wrap currently being used.
-After huge interest was shown in our processes, we decided to make this available to everyone – after all, the goal was to do our bit for the world!
+We invested in a machine that produces a cardboard bubble wrap alternative, re-purposing waste boxes, or using a corrugated cardboard product.
+After huge interest was shown in our processes, we decided to make this available to everyone.

-TO PURCHASE: We will send a box as big as our courier weight/volume restrictions allow for about $40 + GST nationwide – a small charge just to cover our time + wear & tear on our machine + courier costs.
-For more info, give us a call on 09 421 1157, flick through an email email@example.com, or stop in to see us at our studio in Silverdale Street!
+TO PURCHASE: We will send a box as big as our courier weight/volume restrictions allow for about $50 + GST nationwide.
+Within Auckland this gives you 90x sheets at about 600 x 400 mm, delivered.
+For more info flick an email through to email@example.com, or stop in to see us at our studio in Silverdale Street!

 Cellophane bags for foil prints